Finey (Haa Dhaalu Atoll)

 Finey (ފިނޭ) is one of the inhabited islands of Haa Dhaalu Atoll administrative division and geographically part of Thiladhummathi Atoll in the north of the Maldives.

 Geography

 The island is 288.85 km north of the country's capital, Malé.

-This island is 1.6 km long and 0.9 km wide.
+This island is 1.6 km long and 0.9 km wide..

-Demography
+Demographics

 According to the most recently available data, the 2022 Maldives Census, Finey had a total population of 409 residents, made up of 227 females and 182 males.
 Of these, 380 were Maldivian-born nationals and 29 were foreigners, the latter representing about seven percent of the island’s total population.

 Staying consistent with national employment trends where foreign workers account for a greater share of the Maldivian workforce.
 Foreigners in Finey are employed in local services, including but not limited to agriculture, education, and construction.